FaradaIC-Sensors/FaradaICSensorsModuleProtocol_v0.1/FaradaICSensorsModuleProtocol_v1.0.md

 ### 1.7 Example impementations

-**FaradayOxArduinoExample.zip** - Example implementation for Arduino written in C.
+[FaradayOxArduinoExample_v1.0](https://github.com/FaradaIC-Sensors/FaradayOxArduinoExample_v1.0) - Example implementation for Arduino written in C.

-**FaradayOxPythonExample.zip** - Example python script to communicate with the module from the PC.
+[FaradayOxPythonExample_v1.0](https://github.com/FaradaIC-Sensors/FaradayOxPythonExample_v1.0) - Example python script to communicate with the module from the PC.
 Module should be connected to PC with USB-UART converter.